-Directors & Officers
+Directors and Officers

 Cover that offers financial protection to those who are a director, partner or officer of a company.
 It covers the cost of claims for compensation made against the insured individual themselves rather than the company.

-Cover to offer support and to protect your business if it experiences a data breach or is the subject of an attack by a malicious hacker that affects your computer systems.
+Cover to offer support and protect your business if it experiences a data breach or is the subject of an attack by a malicious hacker that affects your computer systems.

-Key Man or Key Person Insurance
+Key Person Insurance

 Protects your business against the financial loss it would suffer following the death, terminal or critical illness of a key person within the company.